nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 ### Edge-Case Examples

 We wanted to pay particular attention to edge-case image examples, as this mirrors boundary analysis in traditional software testing.
+Boundary analysis is the testing of values very close to a decision boundary.
 Some of our scenarios already included edge-case examples.
-This included 'Crossbreed or hybrid animals', which we hoped would lie closer to the model's decision boundary and would help us identify where the model changes its decision, and which features in an image correspond to this.
+This included 'Crossbreed or hybrid animals', which we hoped would lie closer to the model's decision boundary and would help us identify where the model changes its mind, and which features in an image correspond to this.

 Additionally, we used GPT4o and DallE3 to generate 40 more image prompts for edge case scenarios – in particular hybrid animals.
 These were animals that had features from multiple classes, and to a human were hard to classify.
-In a medical dataset, this may a certain disease with symptoms like an alternative disease.
+In a medical dataset, this may be a certain disease with symptoms similar to an alternative disease.

 ### Human Labelling

 We used 14 volunteers to label our dataset.
-Our total dataset was 288 images, of which we considered 148 as ‘hard’ to classify.
+Our total dataset was 288 images, of which we considered 148 as 'hard' to classify.
 Making our dataset smaller we hoped would result in higher quality labels, as volunteers wouldn't get 'button fatigue' – losing engagement in the tool as they did more and more labelling.

 To gather labels we put these 148 images into a new dataset where they were resized to the size used by the model.
 Model predictions were gathered, and each image was randomly assigned a number of 1 or 0, splitting the dataset randomly in two.

 We then created an [image labelling tool](https://github.com/nhsengland/RISE_image_label_tool) using ipywidgets.
 For each image, users were asked to select whether the image was a domestic cat, domestic dog or of wildlife.
 There was a 50% chance the user would be told the model’s prediction.
 As the dataset was randomly split in half, we ensured that for each image there would be seven occasions when the prediction was given, and seven without.
-This allowed us to explore the effect of a user being told a model's prediction.
+This allowed us to explore the effect of a user being told a model's prediction on their classification..

-We decided to keep the labelling tool simplistic to ensure that volunteers did not get 'bored', and thus gave us high quality labels.
+We decided to keep the labelling tool simplistic to ensure that volunteers did not get bored, and thus gave us high quality labels.
 This meant removing possible features such as an 'other' button, or 'multiple classes' button.
 Even with this, we did see button fatigue, when some users got on a roll they made mistakes.
 If generating a similar label tool in the future, we may wish to consider adding additional features such as a timer which records the how long it takes the user to make a decision, and possibly a back button.

 <figure markdown>
 ![A screenshot of the image labelling tool](../../images/RISE_tool/Figure_5.png)